 The careful measurements and piecing of quilting happen to provide outstanding practice in spatial reasoning and early geometry.
 Quilting is also a great way to connect with the past hands-on.
 Help fourth graders stitch all these ideas together by letting them quilt something of their own!

-Play this fun card game with your child and before long those annoying multiplication facts will be part of her mathematical skill set.
+Play multiplication war, a fun card game, with your child and before long those annoying multiplication facts will be part of her mathematical skill set.

 The concept of positive and negative numbers can be confusing!
 Check out this fun, competitive card game and improve your understanding.
 By working together, you'll ensure that no one feels left out, and everyone will gain confidence in no time!